 - Grilled chicken quesadilla (500 calories)

 - Green tea, lemon tea, ginger tea – you can drink herbal tea all day (0 calories)

 - Apple (50 calories)

 - Baked sweet potato (90 calories)

 - Popcorn (150 calories)

 Would that keep you full?
 I hope so!

-These are around 2000 calories in both examples but are a very different style of eating.
+These are around 2000 calories in both examples but are very different styles of eating.
 When you count calories, you do need to be very specific to stay within your allotted amount of food to eat BUT if all those foods are healthy and nutritious, it will take you a LOT of food to reach that amount.